 I currently attend yearly sculpture workshops, in which new pieces of stone are selected.
 On these occasions, a unique design in the stone is developed.

 On the conservation side, my ongoing Nature's series of paintings, asks the viewer to be aware, think, and consider the impact of our actions on this world's environment.
-Maybe use our inbuilt creativity and empathy, to find solutions and improve things further.
-People of many ages and backgrounds have already taken up the arts and conservation work.

 In my later years of school, I studied art and history as well as core subjects, and produced some work in ink and water colours.